GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/06_savingScene.md

 HPrefab loadedScenePrefab = gResources().load<Prefab>("scenePrefab.asset");
 ~~~~~~~~~~~~~

-# Instantiating prefabs {#savingScene_c}
+# Instantiating prefabs

 After loading the prefab must be instantiated, creating a representation of the **SceneObject** hierarchy it contains.
-This is done by calling @ref bs::Prefab::instantiate() "Prefab::instantiate()" which returns a **SceneObject**.
+This is done by calling @bs::Prefab::instantiate() which returns a **SceneObject**.
 By default this scene object will be parented to the current scene root, but can then be manipulated as any other scene object.
-You can replace the current scene with a new **SceneObject** root by calling @ref bs::SceneManager::setRootNode() "SceneManager::setRootNode()".
+You can replace the current scene with a new **SceneObject** root by calling @bs::SceneManager::setRootNode().

 ~~~~~~~~~~~~~{.cpp}
 // Instatiate the scene prefab and replace the current scene